How to Apply Polycrylic

 What is Polycrylic?

-Polycrylic is a water-based protective finish or top coat made by Minwax.
-It adds a layer of protection to wood projects by preventing dirt, dust, water, oil, grease, etc. from penetrating the wood.
-It also protects against normal wear and tear and adds a shine to the wood.
+Polycrylic is a water-based protective top coat made by Minwax.
+It adds a clear layer over your wood project, helping to keep out water and dust.
+It also protects against wear and tear, while adding a bit of shine.

-Polycrylic doesn’t have stinky fumes like oil-based polyurethane, dries quickly, and doesn’t yellow over time.
-Because it’s water-based, it cleans up easily with soap and warm water.
+Unlike oil-based polyurethane, it doesn’t produce strong fumes, dries quickly, and won’t yellow over time.
+And since it’s water-based, cleanup is easy with just soap and warm water.

 Types of Polycrylic

-Polycrylic can be applied with brush or sprayed.
+You can apply Polycrylic with brush or sprayer.

-The best way to apply Polycrylic is with a synthetic bristle brush.
-It’s also the method that Minwax recommends.
+I’ve found the best way to apply it is with a synthetic bristle brush.
+It’s also the method Minwax recommends.

-I feel the stubby handle gives me better control when applying paints, stains, and finishes.
-And the shorter handle means less weight.
-That means less stress on my wrist.
+That shorter handle gives me better control when applying paint, stain, or finishes.
+And because it’s lighter, there’s less stress on my wrist.

 Can I Use a Foam Brush to Apply Polycrylic?

-I’ve tried applying Polycrylic with a foam brush and I wouldn’t recommend it.
+I’ve tried applying Polycrylic with a foam brush, but I wouldn’t recommend it.

 Can You Apply Polycrylic With a Roller?

-It’s not recommended to apply Polycrylic with a roller.
-Using a roller can introduce air bubbles into the finish.
-Those bubbles can cause the finish to be bumpy.
+I don’t recommend applying Polycrylic with a roller.
+Rollers can introduce air bubbles into the finish, which can leave the surface bumpy.

 Set Up Your Work Area

-Polycrylic has a slight odor, but it doesn’t have strong, stinky fumes like oil-based polyurethane.
-That said, I would still apply it in a well-ventilated area.
+Polycrylic has a slight odor, but it doesn’t have strong fumes like oil-based polyurethane.
+That said, it still irritates my throat, so when the weather permits, I try to apply it outdoors.
+Otherwise, I recommend working in a well-ventilated area and wearing a respirator.

-The work area should be relatively dust-free.
+Your work area should also be relatively dust-free.
 Dust particles that land in the finish while it’s drying will need to be sanded out.
-Fortunately, Polycrylic dries quickly, so I haven’t experience this problem yet.
+Fortunately, Polycrylic dries quickly, so I haven’t experienced that problem yet.

-Humidity can cause Polycrylic to dry more slowly.
-If possible, choose to apply the finish when the humidity is low or in an area where the humidity is low.
+Humidity can slow down dry time.
+If possible, apply the finish when the humidity is low or in a space where you can control it.

 Prepare the Surface